zschreib/tool-instructions/docs/structure.md

 # Guide to generating and comparing 3D protein structures

-This tutorial provides a step by step guide for generating 3D structural predictions using the AlphaFold3 web interface, performing structural comparisons with Foldseek, and visualizing pairwise alignments via the RCSB PDB platform.
+This tutorial provides a step by step guide for generating 3D structural predictions using the AlphaFold3 web interface, performing structural comparisons using the Foldseek and DALI web server.

 ## Prerequisites